 DiPrac instructors will provide at least two hours of group supervision per week as part of the scheduled DiPrac.
 In addition, the instructor will have an individual supervision session with each student at least once per month.
 Students may also be assigned to a supervisor outside the DiPrac instructor, as described above.
 We expect that each student will meet with their supervisor (either individually or in a small group) for at least one hour each week that clients are seen.
 All psychotherapy supervision, by DiPrac instructors or outside supervisors, will be based on direct observation.
 Direct observation includes in-person observation (e.g., in room or one-way mirror observation of client contact; co-leading a group), live video streaming, or video recording.
 Audio recording alone is not sufficient to meet the requirements of direct observation.
-Within the DiPracs, students can expect full sessions to be watched by supervisors at least once per month.
-With outside supervisors, the supervisors are expected to either watch full sessions, portions of sessions, or review portions of sessions with the student in supervision every week.
+Within the DiPracs, students can expect full sessions to be watched by supervisors at least once per month, though in practice, sessions are typically watched in full weekly or biweekly.
+With outside supervisors, prior to weekly meetings with students, supervisors are expected to watch at least portions of sessions and on occasion full sessions, especially early on in the student's development.
+During the supervision meeting supervisors and students oftentimes review together portions of session.
 Externship placements have their own requirements for direct observation, with the minimum being one instance of direct observation every 6-month evaluation period.
 Supervisors also need to review and sign all case notes and reports (e.g., intake and discharge).

 Each supervisor will provide feedback on a supervisee at least once per semester.
-These supervisor evaluations are part of the written documents considered in the annual activities review of students (see Mid Year and Year End Clinical Evaluation forms here: https://dornsife.usc.edu/psyc/clinical-documents-forms/).
+These supervisor evaluations are part of the written documents considered in the annual activities review of students (see Mid Year and Year End Clinical Evaluation forms here: https://dornsife.usc.edu/psyc/clinical-documents-forms/), and are completed via Time2Track.